-The KTH Library is closed during the summer and opens again on 3 August.
+The KTH Library is open again to students.
 In order to reduce the risk of contagion and facilitate physical distancing, the number of study places will be reduced.
 You can find more information and opening hours on the KTH Library page.

 Student union THS

-THS Nymble och Kårexpeditionen open on 27 July.
+THS Nymble och Kårexpeditionen are open again as usual.
 Contact information and opening hours can be found on the THS website.